12 Things to do in Hay

 With a rich agricultural history, picturesque landscapes, and a warm rural spirit, Hay offers a unique blend of experiences for travellers passing through.

-There’s no shortage of Hay attractions and activities to make the most of your visit, so let’s get into the list.
+There’s no shortage of Hay attractions and activities to fill your time if you’re wondering what to do in Hay NSW so let’s get into the list.

 Sunset Viewing Area